-Dr. Justice Bhandari has been a judge in the higher Indian judiciary for more than 20 years.
-He currently serves as a senior judge in the Supreme Court of India.
+Dr. Justice Bhandari was a judge in the higher Indian judiciary for more than 20 years.
+He served as a senior judge in the Supreme Court of India.
 He has been an Executive Member of the International Law Association, India Chapter, since 1994.
 He was unanimously elected as President of the India International Law Foundation in 2007 and continues in that position.
 He served as a judge in the High Court of Delhi (a premier High Court in India) and then was the Chief Justice of the Bombay High Court, one of the largest and oldest High Courts in India.
 Dr. Bhandari had a distinguished and successful career as an attorney at law for 23 years before he became a judge in the Indian higher judiciary in 1991.

 Judge, Supreme Court of India

-Justice Bhandari’s various orders in the food-grains matter led to the release of a higher quantum of supply of food grains to the population living below the poverty line.
+Justice Bhandari's various orders in the food grains matter led to the release of a higher quantum of supply of food grains to the population living below the poverty line.

-Justice Bhandari’s number of orders in the night-shelter matter led to state governments making provision for night shelters for homeless people all over the country.
+Justice Bhandari's number of orders in the night shelter matter led to state governments making provision for night shelters for homeless people all over the country.

 Chief Justice of Bombay High Court (Maharashtra and Goa)